 A model can be made to represent a specific existing component or can be made as a representative (nonexisting) encapsulation of an external specification.
 Specification vs. Part is a major factor in determining if and how much guard-banding or de-rating a model requires.
 Generally, a "spec model" is based on an existing part, then the strength and edge rate of the model is adjusted to meet the best and worst case parameters of a particular specification.
 For example, an GTL buffer model for a particular processor may give a worst case Vol of 0.4 V at 36 mA.
-However, if the GTL specification allows for a worst case Vol of 0.6 V at 36 mA the model's pulldown table may be adjusted (or de-rated) to just meet this describe the specification and not just the behavior of an individual part.
-In this way the same IBIS model can be used to represent a whole series of devices, and not just one particular device.
+However, if the GTL specification allows for a worst case Vol of 0.6 V at 36 mA the model's pulldown table may be adjusted (or de-rated) to describe the specification and not just the behavior of an individual part.